-Beverley Counselling and Psychotherapy is a private therapy practice that was established to provide a therapy service delivered by highly experienced therapists who have expertise in different areas in order to create a holistic service for clients of all ages.
+Beverley Counselling and Psychotherapy is a private therapy practice that was established to provide a therapy service delivered by highly experienced therapists who have expertise in different areas in order to create a holistic service for clients.

-Whilst we are all experienced in working with adults of all ages with many different issues, we are also passionate about helping young people.
-The transition between childhood and adulthood can be difficult and we all have specific experience and training in working with the younger age group.
-Some of us have worked with the teenage age group, some with younger children, and some with families.
+We are all experienced in working with adults of all ages with many different issues, and some of us also work with teenagers.
+The transition between childhood and adulthood can be difficult and some of our therapists have specific experience and training in working with the this age group.
+Our family therapist is able to work with families with younger children.

 Hugh is a UKCP registered Systemic Family Psychotherapist and has many years’ experience working with individual clients, couples and families.
 He has previously worked as a university lecturer and as a Family Therapist in the NHS.
 Hugh has particular interests in working with families who have adopted, families experiencing bereavement, and supporting couples who are having relationship difficulties.